wrobelda/tt-rss-docker-compose/README.md

 General outline of the configuration is as follows:

- - separate containers (frontend: caddy, database: pgsql, app and updater: php/fpm)
+ - separate containers (frontend: nginx, database: pgsql, app and updater: php/fpm)
  - tt-rss updates from git master repository on container restart
  - tt-rss source code is stored on a persistent volume so plugins, etc. could be easily added
  - ``config.php`` is generated if it is missing
  - database schema is installed automatically if it is missing
- - Caddy has its http port exposed to the outside
+ - nginx has its http port exposed to the outside
  - optional SSL support via Caddy w/ automatic letsencrypt certificates
  - feed updates are handled via update daemon started in a separate container (updater)
  - optional backups container which performs tt-rss database backup once a week